 What Language Do Cats Think In?

-It’s likely that cats don’t think in any language at all.
-There are two kinds of people: those who think in words, and those who think in concepts.
+Likely, cats don’t think in any language at all.
+There are two kinds of animals: those who think in words and those who think in concepts.
 Cats likely think in concepts rather than words.

 What this means is that cats rely on emotional instincts and imagery more than language.
 People can think this way.
-Sometimes you can have a thought that you can’t even express in words at all.
+Sometimes you can have a thought that you can’t even express in words.

-But this is an interesting question because it doesn’t have a definite answer.
-While we can make reasonable guesses, it’s impossible to say whether cats think in a ‘language’ or not without experiencing what a cat experiences.
+This is an interesting question because it doesn’t have a definite answer.
+While we can make reasonable guesses, it’s impossible to say whether cats think in a language without experiencing what a cat experiences.

 Do Cats Think in Meows?